ashm97/Patient-spatial-temporal-trajectory-similarity/README.md

 ## Repo overview

-This repo provides an implementable example of the model proposed in ref.
+This repo provides an implementable example of the model proposed in ref.  `R/` is the folder for scripts that contain R functions.
+All functions are documented with [roxygen2](https://roxygen2.r-lib.org/) syntax.

 ### Example data